Everloom-129/CIS700-Real-World-Robot-Learning/docs/0206-Robot Perception 2.md

 Here let we go through two classic research—Rodney Brooks’s *“Intelligence without Representation”* (1991) and Michael Erdmann’s *“Understanding Action and Sensing by Designing Action-Based Sensors”* (1995).
 Looking back, they offered radical new ways to think about intelligence and perception.
 Their insights continue to echo in present-day robotics, from agile warehouse robots to autonomous vehicles, and even in SOTA embodied AI paper like ReKep, OpenVLA and Pi0.

+> Aristotle's "de anima"
+> proprioception is the sense of the position of one's own limbs and body in space.
+> very similar to joint-based control in robotics

 ### 1. A Shift Away from Heavy Representations

 In *Intelligence without Representation*, Brooks describes experiments where small mobile robots roam real-world environments—hallways, offices, labs—without maintaining an internal, complex model of their surroundings.
 Instead, these robots rely on many layers of simple behaviors (or “activities”) that connect sensing directly to action.
 This is now known as the *subsumption architecture*.